 Creating a defined border between your lawn and landscape beds will increase the visual appeal of your entire outdoor living space.
-Landscape design pro Doug Scott will discuss how to choose edging for your yard or garden.
-He will review the available edging methods and outline the pros and cons of each material.
-So you will know how to choose the right option for your yard.
+Landscape design pro Doug Scott will showcases popular DIY garden edging materials.
+He also reviews the available edging methods and outlines the pros and cons of each material so you will know how to choose the right landscape edging for your yard.

 - Bendable Strips